On Paranormal – A Review of the “New-New Normal”

 A great friend of mine, and incredibly savvy investor, recently pointed me to Bill Gross’ January 2012 Investment Outlook: “Towards the Paranormal”.
 He suggested it was an intriguing, provocative, and worthwhile read.
-After reading the four page monthly I immediately agreed with all of those qualifications even though aspects of the paranormal thesis didn’t sit exactly right with me.
-After pondering for a couple of days, here are my observations (Bill Gross, if you are a Crackerjack Finance reader, please feel free to counter-comment at any time).
+After reading the four page monthly I immediately agreed with all of those qualifications even though aspects of the paranormal thesis don’t sit with me.
+After pondering for a couple of days, here are my observations (Bill Gross, if you are a Crackerjack Finance reader, please feel free to comment at any time).
 Now would be the time to read the original piece on the PIMCO website to get much more out of today’s thoughts.

 The financial markets are slowly imploding – delivering – because there’s too much paper and too little trust